HOA/Condominium Law Attorney in Rockville, Maryland

-Gardner Law Firm, P.C currently represents over 35 condominium and homeowner associations in Montgomery, Prince George’s, and Charles County, Maryland, helping them draft and modify agreements, interpret and enforce their governing documents, and aggressively pursue collection of their unpaid assessments.
-If you are an association seeking legal counsel or a homeowner who has a dispute with your association, please call 301-264-7125 to discuss your legal needs.
+Gardner Law Firm, P.C. currently represents over 40 condominium and homeowner associations in Montgomery, Prince George’s, and Charles County, Maryland, helping them draft and modify agreements, interpret and enforce their governing documents, and aggressively pursue collection of their unpaid assessments.
+If you are an association seeking legal counsel or a homeowner who has a dispute with your association, please call 301-264-7125 for a free phone consultation to discuss your legal needs.
+Attorney Gardner serves the communities of Rockville, Bethesda, Gaithersburg, Silver Spring, and Potomac, Maryland.

 Community Association law requires an understanding of the Maryland Homeowners Association Act, the Maryland Condominium Act, the applicable county code, and the manner in which courts interpret and apply the language in an association’s governing documents.
 In Montgomery County, the Commission on Common Ownership Communities (CCOC) was created to arbitrate disputes between associations and their members, and its decisions also provide guidance in interpreting and applying these documents.

-David C. Gardner is currently a Commissioner on the CCOC, and previously served as a Panel Chairman for the CCOC for ten years.
-In this capacity he is responsible for conducting hearings and resolving disputes between members and their associations.
-He is also responsible for educating the public on community association issues, and in reviewing and proposing legislation affecting community associations.
+David Gardner recently served as a Commissioner on the CCOC as well as a Panel Chairman for the CCOC for over ten years.
+In this capacity, he conducted hearings and resolved numerous disputes between members and their associations.
+He also served as the chair of the legislative committee of the CCOC, in which capacity he reviewed and proposed legislation affecting community associations.
 He has also litigated a variety of association issues in the courts of Montgomery County and Prince George’s County.
 This experience has given him a firm understanding of how these disputes are likely to be resolved and how to interpret and apply association documents.
 The knowledge gained thereby greatly assists him in representing both associations and individuals who are involved in such disputes.

-In addition to attorney David Gardner paralegal, Serena Wood, is heavily experienced in collecting unpaid homeowners association and condominium dues.
-Gardner Law Firm currently represents over fifteen associations with active collection accounts and handle the filing of unpaid dues by obtaining judgments in the District Courts of Montgomery, Prince George’s and Charles County.
+In addition to Attorney David Gardner, paralegal Serena Wood is heavily experienced in collecting unpaid homeowners association and condominium dues.
+Gardner Law Firm, P.C. currently represents over twenty associations with active collection accounts and handles the filing of unpaid dues by obtaining judgments in the District Courts of Montgomery, Prince George’s, and Charles County.
 It is important for your attorneys to understand the need for aggressive collection actions in order to enforce compliance with association documents and to provide a message to the community that their assessments must be paid on a timely basis.
-If you have a collection problem or simply need to ensure the prompt payment of assessments to your association, please contact Gardner Law Firm to inquire about our services.
+If you have a collection problem or simply need to ensure the prompt payment of assessments to your association, please contact Gardner Law Firm, P.C. to inquire about Attorney Gardner’s services.
+He represents the communities of Rockville, Bethesda, Gaithersburg, Silver Spring, and Potomac, Maryland.

 Why Hire a Maryland Condominium Association Attorney?

 The world has changed and populations are more centralized and concentrated.
-Real estate dwellings called condominiums have formed where hundred of families live in relatively close proximity to one another in buildings with individual units sharing common areas such as a meeting house, park, parking lot, swimming pool and a fitness center.
-Condominium associations members consist of residents and financial professionals and are the governing body whose job it is to make decisions that benefit the residents.
-When all parties can not come to an agreement on a particular issue, or when the issue is legally too challenging, there is a need for a Maryland condominium lawyer to aid in understanding or coming to an amicable resolution to condominium association issues.
+Real estate dwellings called condominiums have formed where hundreds of families live in relatively close proximity to one another in buildings with individual units sharing common areas such as a meeting house, park, parking lot, swimming pool, and fitness center.
+Condominium association members consist of residents and financial professionals and are the governing body whose job it is to make decisions that benefit the residents.
+When all parties cannot come to an agreement on a particular issue, or when the issue is legally too challenging, there is a need for a Maryland condominium lawyer to aid in understanding or coming to an amicable resolution to condominium association issues.
 With Gardner Law Firm, P.C, clients get the benefit of extensive experience and knowledge regarding Maryland condominium Law and guidance from professionals who stay abreast of the latest updates and changes that can affect your association.

 While no two condominium associations are the same, there are a number of functions they perform that are common to most of them.

-The state of Maryland has expanded Fair Housing Act of 1968 to include prohibiting discrimination in real estate transactions based on marital status, gender identification or sexual orientation.
+The state of Maryland has expanded the Fair Housing Act of 1968 to include prohibiting discrimination in real estate transactions based on marital status, gender identification, or sexual orientation.